-- It’s such a great lead generation tool, that as many as 72% of marketers say that content marketing has helped improve their lead generation, according to CMI
+- It’s such a great lead generation tool, that as many as 72% of marketers say that different types of content marketing has helped improve their lead generation, according to CMI

 - Consumers simply don’t trust– or like– ads: 62% of 30-44 year-olds use ad blockers.
 That means you need alternative ways to reach these audiences (and content, under whatever format, is the perfect replacement)

-- Buyers will read an average of 4 pieces of content before they make the decision to buy (if you’re not producing content, then your competitors most likely are – which means you might lose potential customers to the competition when you’re not producing relevant content)
+- Buyer personas will read an average of 4 pieces of written content before they make the decision to buy (if you’re not producing content, then your competitors most likely are – which means you might lose potential customers to the competition when you’re not producing relevant content)

 Content marketing has taken over the internet, so if you’re not leveraging it, you’re going to be left behind.